 One of the biggest spelling problems is caused by heterographs [homophones] - spelling identically sounded words in different ways.
-They epitomise what is wrong with English spelling, and go across many different sounds: the /oo/ sound as in <soon> and <true>, the /oir/ sound as in <there> and <their>, the /ee/ sound as in <beach> and <beech>, and the /ai/ sound in , <eye> and <aye>.
-The main reason why heterographs are such a problem is that there are at least 335 cases where a word sounds the same when spoken but can be spelt in two or three different ways.
+They epitomise what is wrong with English spelling, and go across many different sounds: the /oo/ sound as in <soon> and <true>, the /air/ sound as in <there> and <there>, the /ee/ sound as in

 This means that for these 335 word-sounds you have to learn about 800 spellings.
-Yet there are also thousands of words which sound the same but have different meanings and only one spelling: for example /meen/ is spelt <mean> whether it means 'intend' or 'miserly', as in 'I did not mean to be so mean', and people have no problem with this.
-Similarly you can be 'left' standing on the 'left', again without the identical spelling causing any misunderstanding.
+Yet there are also thousands of words which sound the same but have different meanings and only one spelling: for example /meen/ is spelt <mean> whether it means intend' or miserly', as in I did not mean to be so mean', and people have no problem with this.
+Similarly you can be left' standing on the left', again without the identical spelling causing any misunderstanding.
 Conversely where there are different spellings for identically sounding heterographs there are endless errors.